rschristopher/rschristopher.github.io/src/index.md

 ## Learn on Your Own

-We provide complete details covering all sovereignty levels -- helpful for beginners to even the most advanced users looking to strengthen their existing setup.
+We provide complete details covering all sovereignty levels -- helpful for beginners to even the most advanced users looking to strengthen their setup.

-If you're new to Bitcoin and willing to learn more, there's plenty of [articles](/articles/index.md) and references to help you understand the deeper and often terrifying truth of our broken monetary system, and how to leverage Bitcoin to gain true sovereignty over your wealth.
+If you're new to Bitcoin and willing to learn more, there's plenty of [articles](/articles/index.md) and references to help you understand the deeper and often terrifying truth of our broken banking system, and how to leverage Bitcoin to gain true sovereignty over your wealth.

 > Your Bitcoin.
 Your keys.
 Your responsibility.
-> And you don’t have to figure it all out alone.